benchkram/bob/doc/projectname.md

 By default the project-name of the top most Bobfile is used.
 In case there is no projectname those will apply:
 * The remote cache is disabled.
 * The local directory of the top most Bobfile is used as project name even if a lower level Bobfile has a valid project-name.
+* The same projectname in a Bobfile hierachy is a user error.

 TODO: No matter on which level  `bob ....` is executed it should always behave as it was called from the top most level.
 (Not yet implemented)